ekta-bhardwaj/React-Profiling/README.md

 # React Profiler
-    React 16.5 adds support for a new DevTools profiler plugin.The concept of the react profiler is to collect timing information about components, the time rendered and committed in order to identify when each component actually rendered and at what speed.
+    React 16.5 adds support for a new DevTools profiler plugin.
+The concept of the react profiler is to collect timing information about components, the time rendered and committed in order to identify when each component actually rendered and at what speed.
 Basically to explain to you how fast or how slow your application is.